way0utwest/DatabaseDevOpsMS/syllabus.md

 			* DEMO * Add a step for an approver
 	* Validating deployments
 		* Post deploy
+	* Application requirements outside of the database code
+		* Most of the server configuration is standardized, but there are some items that aren't
+			* configuration
+			* data
+		* Managing server configuration and build
+			* teaching DBAs to use VCS for their setup
+			* use unattended installation
+			* Chef/Puppet
 		* Dealing with database drift
 	* Additional database testing
 		* Integration testing
 		* Smoke testing